-The parent undertaking, which is the parent undertaking of the smallest group to consolidate these financial statements is Bank of Scotland plc ("BOS").
+The parent undertaking, which is the parent undertaking of the smallest group to consolidate these financial statements is BOS.
 Copies of the consolidated annual report and financial statements of BOS may be obtained from LBG Group Secretariat, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN or downloaded via www.lloydsbankinggroup.com.